Associate Professor of Women's Studies and Art History

 Researching and talking about family-friendly practices in the workplace.
 Shared governance.
 Institutional transformation.
 Reading about and learning from feminist administrators.
 Biking.
 Running.
 Yoga.

-“Inter-weaving Art and Activism: Sandra Kriel’s Heroic Women,” in Joanna Grabski and Carol Magee, eds., Bodies of Knowledge: Interviews, African Art, and Scholarly Narratives (forthcoming from Indiana University Press, 2012).
+“Inter-weaving Art and Activism: Sandra Kriel’s Heroic Women,” in Joanna Grabski and Carol Magee, eds., Bodies of Knowledge: Interviews, African Art, and Scholarly Narratives (Indiana University Press, 2013).

 Editor (with Brenda Schmahmann).
 Gender and South African Art.
 Special issue of African Arts, 45.4 (Winter, 2012).